aakashharan-creator/PA1/README.md

 * Runs the test cases for the StackArrayDouble implementation along with a memory check

 `make linear_test`
-* Runs the test cases for the StackArrayDouble implementation along with a memory check
+* Runs the test cases for the StackArrayLinear implementation along with a memory check

 `make linked_test`
-* Runs the test cases for the StackArrayDouble implementation along with a memory check
+* Runs the test cases for the StackLinkedList implementation along with a memory check

 `make all`
 * Runs all test cases and provides a final score for this assignment

+## Submission Guidelines

+1. Push the finished source code files to your repository
+2. Include a PDF of your report explaining your analysis